sun-python-23w/sun-python-23w.github.io/site/week-1/lecture-notes.md

 TypeError: can only concatenate str (not "int") to str
 ```

 We get an error!
-The first two lines tell us _where_ the error occurred (not very meaningful to us becuase we know it was the line we just entered), and the last line explains what the error was, a _TypeError_, with a message to elaborate, "can only concatenate str (not 'int') to str".

-This is telling us that the plus operator, `+`, is not defined when the thing (_operand_) on the left is a string, and the thing on the right is a number.
-So we cannot use the `+` for strings and numbers.
+The message "can only concatenate str (not 'int') to str" is telling us that the plus operator, `+`, is not defined when providing a string and a number (although we can combine 2 strings or 2 numbers with `+`).

-Generally, when a situation arises during the execution of our code where the behavior is not defined, the best choice is to simple stop and throw an error.

 However, there is a simple way to combine numbers and strings...